-Generally, the OIG found compliance with many of the performance indicators, including the designation of an MST coordinator, tracking of MST-related data, and referral for MST-related care.
-There was a concern noted, however, with the completion of the MST mandatory training requirement for mental health and primary care providers that warranted a recommendation for improvement.
+Generally, the OIG found compliance with many of the performance indicators, including the designation of an MST coordinator, tracking of MST-related data, and provision of clinical care.
+There was a concern noted, however, with completion of the MST mandatory training requirement for mental health and primary care providers that warranted a recommendation for improvement.

-Specifically, VHA requires that all primary care and mental health providers complete the MST mandatory training requirement no later than 90 days after entering their position.
-91 The OIG found that 8 of 10 providers hired after July 1, 2012, did not complete the required training within 90 days.
-This could potentially prevent clinicians from providing appropriate counseling, care, and service to veterans who experienced MST.
-The chief of QSV cited an ineffective monitoring process as the reason for noncompliance.
+VHA requires that all primary care and mental health providers complete the MST mandatory training; for those hired after July 1, 2012, this training must be completed no later than 90 days after entering their position.87 The OIG found that for those hired after July 1, 2012, 3 of 14 did not complete training within 90 days of their hire date and 3 of 20 did not complete training at all.
+This could potentially prevent clinicians from providing a consistent level of counseling, care, and service to veterans who experienced MST.
+The interim associate chief of primary care reported lack of oversight as the reason for noncompliance.

-90 VHA Directive 1115.01, Military Sexual Trauma (MST) Mandatory Training and Reporting Requirements for VHA Mental Health and Primary Care Providers, April 14, 2017; Acting Deputy Under Secretary for Health for Operations and Management, Compliance with Military Sexual Trauma (MST) Mandatory Training for Mental Health and Primary Care Providers, February 2, 2016.
+86 VHA Directive 1115.01, Military Sexual Trauma (MST) Mandatory Training and Reporting Requirements for VHA Mental Health and Primary Care Providers, April 14, 2017; Acting Deputy Under Secretary for Health for Operations and Management, Compliance with Military Sexual Trauma (MST) Mandatory Training for Mental Health and Primary Care Providers, February 2, 2016.